SharkSnack/shiren-6/content/system/roamers.md

 ---
 title: "Roamers"
-metaTitle: "Roamers - Shiren 6 Wiki"
+metaTitle: "Roamers - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Roaming non-player character details for Shiren the Wanderer 6."
+metaDescription: "Roaming non-player character details for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

-## Overview
+# Overview

 Roamers are NPC characters who can be found walking around inside dungeons.<br/>They're represented as a green dot on the map.